steveschnepp/blog.pwkf.org/_posts/2021-06-06-odroid-hc4-no-hdmi-output.md

 I'm the proud owner of 2 [Dlink DNS-320L](https://eu.dlink.com/uk/en/products/dns-320l-sharecenter-2-bay-cloud-storage-enclosure).
-As they are now unsupported, I searched some new ones.
+As they are now unsupported, I searched some new NAS boxes.

 My criterias didn't change :